dpays/esteem8app.github.io/docs/README.md

 ## Quick start

-Start by knowing more about the project at [work the system](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs/work-the-system).
+Start by knowing what is the project at [work the system](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs/work-the-system).